EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 **Step 2.
 Run tyPPing (R script)**

-After that, tyPPing script processes the `--domtblout` output from the HMM search using:
+tyPPing processes the `--domtblout` output from the HMM search using two approaches:

--   **MinProteins** counts how many conserved P-P proteins are detected by the profiles using the sequence score as a cutoff.
-Sequences are kept, that have at least a minimum, type-speicific number (=threshold).
+-   **MinProteins** branch counts how many highly conserved P-P proteins are detected by the profiles using the sequence score as a cutoff.
+Sequences are kept if they have at least a minimum type-speicific number (=threshold).
--   **Composition** keeps elements only if they match unique sets of P-P proteins that are defined for a given P-P type.
+-   **Composition** branch keeps elements only if they match unique sets of P-P proteins that are defined for a given P-P type.
 Proteins are considered as detected, if they cover at least 50% of the profile.
 We use type-specific variations of the composition sizes (incomplete sets) by allowing gaps (number of not detected proteins).

 P-P type and confidence (**High**, **Medium**, or **Low**) to the prediction are assigned by considering MinProteins, Composition and genome size criteria.
 The results are summarized in `Final_prediction_table.tsv`.

-The **`tyPPing/`** folder contains the main scripts, input tables, HMMs, and one example data set.
+The **`tyPPing/`** folder contains the main scripts, input tables, HMMs, and an example data set.

 ```{bash eval=FALSE, include=FALSE}
 tyPPing/